-Social Media Effects on Employees and Productivity
+Social Media and Work Productivity

 In today’s world, many people constantly use social networks, which affects the change in business and its strategies.
 First, the companies themselves pay attention to their media and Internet presence.
 Secondly, company employees have constant access to social networks, which encourages them to develop addiction (Priyadarshini et al., 2020).
 The impact of social media on workers and their productivity is a complex issue, as both positive and negative effects can be seen.
 On the one hand, social networks allow people to create a stable and vast network of contacts, which enables them to develop their business faster, having access to the necessary resources, including human ones.
 In addition, the Internet creates a platform for communication between the client and the firm, making companies more flexible and, therefore, more sustainable.